 While HS catalysts offer outstanding economic performance to customers, process constraints in some plants limit their use.
 Therefore, CRI scientists embarked upon an ambitious R&D program designed to unite the best features of both the HA and HS catalysts into a single catalyst.
 The result?
 CRI’s “Hybrid” (HY) Catalyst Family.

 These catalysts feature much higher selectivity than HA catalysts, while retaining better long-term activity and stability than HS catalysts.
 Introduced in 2002, HY catalysts have quickly become accepted in the marketplace, with more than 60 commercial charges in operation.
 Once again, CRI has demonstrated its technical leadership in delivering winning technology to the marketplace.

 The scientists at CRI were not content with a HY catalyst that was a “better” HA catalyst.
 They have continued to work on improving HY catalysts to compete with the best performance of HS catalysts.
-CRI is proud to announce the invention of a fourth catalyst family, the High Performance (HP) family of EO catalysts.
+CRI is proud to announce the invention of a fourth catalyst family, the High Performance (HP) family of Ethylene Oxide catalysts.

 HP catalysts have initial selectivities approaching or in some cases equaling HS catalyst performance.
 HP catalysts feature the high stability of HA and HY catalysts, making them the longest lived, highest selectivity catalysts available in the world.
-First demonstrated on a small scale in 2005, CRI’s HP catalyst family is now poised once again to recalibrate what defines a world-class EO catalyst.
+First demonstrated on a small scale in 2005, CRI’s HP catalyst family is now poised once again to recalibrate what defines a world-class Ethylene Oxide catalyst.